 If you are a homeowner and have some equity, you have other debt consolidation options, such as home equity loans, and mortgage refinancing.
 SuperMoney’s comparison tools allow you to check what rates you qualify for without hurting your credit score.
 Mortgage refinancing will usually offer the lowest interest rates, but you have to take into account the origination costs, and typically only make sense if you can qualify for a lower rate than your current mortgage’s interest rate.

 However, if you have a high debt-to-income ratio or your credit is not great, you may struggle to qualify for a mortgage refinance or home equity loan.
-Shared equity agreements are a good alternative for people who have equity in their homes but don’t want another monthly payment.
-Shared equity agreements, sometimes known as home equity investments, allow homeowners to cash out on their equity without getting into debt.
+Home equity investments are a good alternative for people who have equity in their homes but don’t want another monthly payment.
+Home equity investments, sometimes known as shared equity agreements, allow homeowners to cash out on their equity without getting into debt.
 It works like this.
 Investors give homeowners a lump sum in exchange for a share in the future value of their homes.
 When the homes are sold (or when the contract term ends), the investors receive their share from the sale.
 If the value of the house increases, so does the amount the investor receives.
 If the house drops in value, the investor also shares in the loss.

 Option 2 – Consider a debt settlement